Free Guide

 One of the smartest ways to do NYC on a budget is to make one expense feel intentional instead of making ten expenses feel accidental.
 Use parks, bridges, and neighborhoods as the skeleton of the day.
 Then decide where one paid moment would add genuine value: a museum ticket, a market meal, a dessert stop, or a ferry-adjacent drink with a view.
 That approach usually feels better than trying to make every hour “free” while losing the shape of the day.

 If you want a budget-conscious route that still feels curated, open the planner and see what TodayNYC can build around your location.
+The point is not more ideas.
+It is fewer, better-fitting options that help you decide quickly.
 New York does not require a high spend to feel memorable.
 It requires a better route.

 FAQ